sushant5101/Hangman_GUI_based/README.md

 v1.4: Added change to the ui element on the basis of user intraction.

 v1.5: Updated word checker little, changed the style of li element on the basis of answer given.

+v1.6: changed the logic of checking the used words,entred letter for correct and incorrect matches.
+Changed the behaviour of the unknown word dasses to display the matched word with the selected word.